Unforgiven (2001): Preliminary matches

 The third match featured Edge defending the WWF Intercontinental Championship against Christian.
 Christian performed a Edgecution on Edge for a near-fall.
 Christian attempted a One man con chair to, but Edge avoided the move, and attempted the same move on Christian, but the referee stopped Edge.
 Christian took advantage, and attacked Edge with a low blow, pinning him to win the title.

-The fourth match was a tag team match for the WCW Tag Team Championship between The Brothers of Destruction (The Undertaker and Kane), and KroniK (Brian Adams and Bryan Clark).
+The fourth match was a tag team match for the WCW Tag Team Championship between The Brothers of Destruction (The Undertaker and Kane) and KroniK (Brian Adams and Bryan Clark).
 The Undertaker performed a Chokeslam on Clark to retain the title.

 Next, Rob Van Dam defended the WWF Hardcore Championship against Chris Jericho.
 Jericho applied the Walls of Jericho on Van Dam, but Van Dam escaped the hold.
 Jericho attempted a Lionsault, but Van Dam avoided the move.
 Van Dam attempted a Five Star Frog Splash on Jericho, but Jericho avoided the move.
 Jericho tried to strike Van Dam with the ladder, but Van Dam knocked him down.
 The two battled on the ladder until Van Dam escaped the ring.
 Jericho hit Van Dam with a chair until Stephanie McMahon distracted Jericho.
 Van Dam performed a Van Daminator, and a Five-Star Frog Splash to retain the title.

 Main event matches

 The Rock defended the WCW Championship against Booker T and Shane McMahon in a Handicap match at Unforgiven.

-The sixth match featured The Rock defending the WCW Championship against Booker T, and Shane McMahon in a handicap match.
-McMahon attempted a Leap of Faith on The Rock, but The Rock avoided the move.
-The Rock performed a Rock Bottom on McMahon, and a spinebuster on Booker T. Test interfered in the match, but Bradshaw stopped Test from interfering.
+The sixth match featured The Rock defending the WCW Championship against Booker T and Shane McMahon in a handicap match.
+Shane attempted a Leap of Faith on The Rock, but The Rock avoided the move.
+The Rock performed a Rock Bottom on Shane, and a spinebuster on Booker T. Test interfered in the match, but Bradshaw stopped Test from interfering.
 Booker T tried to pin The Rock, but Mike Chioda, a WWF referee, attacked the WCW referee Nick Patrick, who was refereeing the match.
 Earl Hebner replaced Patrick, and took over as the official.
 The Rock performed a Rock Bottom on Booker T to retain the title.

 In the final match on the undercard, Tajiri defended the WCW United States Championship against Rhyno.
 Rhyno performed a Gore on Tajiri to win the title.

-Kurt Angle challenged and defeated Stone Cold Steve Austin for the WWF Championship at Unforgiven.
+Kurt Angle challenged and defeated "Stone Cold" Steve Austin for the WWF Championship at Unforgiven.

-The main event featured Stone Cold Steve Austin defending the WWF Championship against Kurt Angle.
-Angle performed a Stone Cold Stunner on Austin for a near-fall.
-Austin performed a Angle Slam on Angle for a near-fall.
-Austin performed a Piledriver on Angle for a near-fall.
-Austin attempted a Stone Cold Stunner, but Angle countered into an ankle lock.
-Austin submitted to the hold, meaning Angle won the title.
-Following his title win, Angle celebrated with his family until the entire WWF roster came out to congratulate him on his title win.
+The main event featured "Stone Cold" Steve Austin defending the WWF Championship against Kurt Angle.
+Kurt performed a Stone Cold Stunner on Austin for a near-fall.
+Austin performed an Angle Slam on Kurt for a near-fall.
+Austin performed a Piledriver on Kurt for a near-fall.
+Austin attempted a Stone Cold Stunner, but Kurt countered into an ankle lock.
+Austin submitted to the hold, meaning Kurt won the title.
+Following his title win, Kurt celebrated with his family until the entire WWF roster came out to congratulate him on his title win.